stummjr/doc.scrapinghub.com/api.rst

 Similar to `jobs/list.json`_ but returns the jobs in `JSONLines format`_, which allows to retrieve all jobs without having to paginate the results.

-The first line of the result is special and contains metadata (like total number of jobs).
+The first line of the result is special and contains metadata.

 See `jobs/list.json` for examples.